SamTebbs33/vim-exec/README.md

 ```
 let g:vim_exec_cmds["filetype"] = "cmd"
 ```
 Where "filetype" is the filetype you want the command to apply to and "cmd" is the command itself.
-Use `%` ro reresent the path to the current file.
+Use `%` to represent the path to the current file.
 Note that `:` is added to the beginning and `<CR>` is not needed at the end.
 Open a file of the filetype and press the key that is bound to VimExec to test the new command.

 If you'd like to add a command that will be supplied by default, fork the repo, edit the `plugin/vim-exec.vim` file and add the filetype and command to the end of the `g:vim_exec_cmds` dictionary.
 ```